SergioCoboLopez/ELN_Sergio/docs/september/index.md

 I have been updating the docs on the GoldSim model.
 Lessons:
 1. Never start working without pulling the repository.
 2. I am suspicious of the induction rate, but what can I do...Not much for now.

+I have been working with Greg and Pete for Greg's model.
+Pete agreed with me and added that the death rate of bacteria has to be dependent on the sugar concentration as well as the growth rate is (Monod equation).
+We also figured out that Pete would need a second equation for the chemostat controlling the flow of sugar/substrate.

+Now I am going to work on the coinfection model in the equilibrium:
+1. Check the model
+Are the initial concentrations accurate?
+Yes
+inflows and outflows accurate?
+Bacterial inflows: growth x
+Bacterial outflows: infection x

+Phage inflows: Burst function x
+Phage outflows: infection, coinfection, decay x

+Newly infected bacteria inflows: infection x
+Newly infected bacteria outflows: coinfection, infected to phage producing x

+Phage producing inflows: infected to phage producing, induction  x Phage producing outflows: lysis x

+Lysogen inflows: growth, coinfection x
+Lysogen outflows: induction x

+Are the functions what they are supposed to be? bacterial and lysogen growth: yes
+Infection: yes
+Coinfection: yes
+phage decay: yes
+burst function: yes
+infected to lytic: yes
+lysis: yes
+induction: yes

+Are the concentrations in agreement with the numbers I got? yes

+Time to review calculations
+A factor of r, was missing, solved
+I need to correct that factor in the repository